RobinChen121/robinchen121.github.io/_pages/publications.md

 <br>
 ### Conferences

 - Chen, Z.\*.
+(2026).
+Workforce planning and Binomial K convexity.
+The 24th Conference of the International Federation of Operational Research Societies (IFORS 2026).
+12 July-17 July.
+Vienna, Austria.

+- Chen, Z.\*.
 (2024).
 Stochastic dual dynamic programming approach for a cash-flow inventory problem.
-33rd European Conference on Operational Research (EURO 2024).
+The 33rd European Conference on Operational Research (EURO 2024).
 30 Jun-3 Jul.
 Copenhagen, Denmark.

 - Chen, Z.\*, Rossi, R., Martin-Barragan, B., & Tarim, A. (2023).
 Workforce planning with stochastic turnover.
-In 4th IMA and OR Society Conference on Mathematics of Operational Research.
+The 4th IMA and OR Society Conference on Mathematics of Operational Research.
 27–28 April.
 Birmingham, UK.

 - Chen, Z.\* (2023).
 The 15th International Annual Conference of the Chinese Scholars Association for Management Science and Engineering (CSAMSE).
 29-30 July.
 Shenzhen, China.